cuzzo/grunt-requirejs-mocha-chai-sinon-example/README.md

 In this example, tests are stored in a ```test``` directory relative to the Gruntfile.

-You can also run tasks individually with a more robust [Custom Grunt Task](#custom-mocha-task)
+You can also run tasks individually with a more robust [Custom Grunt Task](#custom-mocha-task).

 ### [package.json](https://github.com/isaacs/npm/blob/master/doc/cli/json.md "Detailed package.json Documentation") Configuration